 Pets are great companions for fending off depression.
 They offer unconditional love and accept us no matter what else is going on in our lives.
 They keep us company and instill us with a sense of purpose when we may not feel one otherwise.
 Pets have been shown to have positive effects on individuals with depression in both the short and long term.
-In this study, just four weeks with animal-assisted therapy led to a significant increase in positive interactions between psychiatric inpatients compared to those without the therapy.
-On the longer end of the spectrum, this study noted a decrease in depression over the course of two years in elderly residents of a nursing home with a resident dog and in those with dog visiting weekly.
+Just four weeks with animal-assisted therapy led to a significant increase in positive interactions between psychiatric inpatients compared to those without the therapy in one study.2 On the longer end of the spectrum, another study noted a decrease in depression over the course of two years in elderly residents of a nursing home with a resident dog and in those with dog visiting weekly.

 Stress affects us all, and it tends to affect us in more significant ways than we realize.
 Pets are wonderful at reducing stress.
-This study measured the stress responses of individuals interacting with their own dogs or unfamiliar therapy dogs.
-The results showed a reduction in self-reported stress levels and blood pressure for both the owners and those interacting with therapy dogs.
+The stress responses of individuals interacting with their own dogs or unfamiliar therapy dogs was measured in a recent study.4 The results showed a reduction in self-reported stress levels and blood pressure for both the owners and those interacting with therapy dogs.
 Other studies have shown that simply being around our pets reduces our negative reactions to stressful situations.
 Pet owners are likely to get more exercise and feel less lonely than non-pet owners, both of which contribute to lowering stress levels.
 Pets also help with stress by fulfilling our need for touch.
 That’s right, petting your pet is just as therapeutic for you as it is for them!

 As you can see animals have their own special ways of looking after us.
 Love your pet, and remember the many ways in which they take care of us, even if they aren’t as obvious as the ways we take care of them.